Breaking All Borders

 Education is the key to change, in an individual life and in the direction of a country.

-A friend introduced me to the South African Education and Environment Project (SAEP), and I found a practical outlet for what I do best: While talented teachers ran seven education intervention programs that support and mentor students from preschool to university, I wrote the news stories and grant proposals that got them funded.
+A friend introduced me to the South African Education Project (SAEP), and I found a practical outlet for what I do best: While talented teachers ran seven education intervention programs that support and mentor students from preschool to university, I wrote the news stories and grant proposals that got them funded.

 I could explain to big foundations how important early childhood education is.
 I could tell the tale of the dedicated adolescents who show up to our office every day for intensive tutoring, the young man who avoided the pressure to join a gang because of after-school marimba lessons, or the students who beat all odds to study at university and change their communities.